The Best Hot Air Balloon Experience In Melbourne

-Ballooning is something that has always fascinated me.
-On my solo travel adventures in Australia, I witnessed many hot air balloons floating gently over the most diverse and picturesque landscapes.
-And I was lucky enough to tick this off my bucket list and went on hot air balloon at sunrise in Melbourne.
+A hot air balloon at sunrise in Melbourne is something that has always fascinated me.
+On my solo travel adventures around Australia, I witnessed many hot air balloons floating gently over the most diverse and picturesque landscapes.
+Recently I was lucky enough to tick this off my bucket list and went on ballooning over the city.

 Ballooning is not something you can take for granted.
 No, you cannot.
 There is no guarantee you can fly, and its success depends much on the wind conditions.
 So you may not know where they are going to operate this flight until the very last minute.